Skiatook, Oklahoma: Geography

-Skiatook is located in the northeastern part of the state, approximately 20 miles north and west of Tulsa.
-Due to its location on the border between Osage County and Tulsa County, Skiatook has been referred to as "the Gateway to the Osage."
-The town includes the state highway junction of Oklahoma State Highway 11 and Oklahoma State Highway 20.
+Skiatook is located in the northeastern part of the state, approximately 20 miles northwest of Tulsa.
+Due to its location on the border between Osage County and Tulsa County, Skiatook has been referred to as "The Gateway to the Osage."
+The town includes the junction of Oklahoma State Highway 11 and Oklahoma State Highway 20.
+State Highways 20 and 11 intersect on the east side of Skiatook's downtown, and State Highway 20 connects Skiatook with U.S. 75.
+The Skiatook Central Retail Corridor is a five-mile segment of State Highway 20 that runs through the center of the community and directs thousands of visitors each year to the area's main destination, Skiatook Lake.

 Skiatook Lake

 Skiatook Dam and Lake was authorized for construction by the Flood Control Act approved October 23, 1962 (87th Congress).
 It is one of five projects in the Bird Creek Basin plan recommended to meet the comprehensive water resources needs of the area.
-The Damsite is located on Hominy Creek about 5 mi west of Skiatook in Osage County, Oklahoma.
-The project serves the purposes of flood control, water quality, water supply, recreation, and fish and wildlife management.
+The Damsite ("Damsite") is located on Hominy Creek about 5 miles (8 km) west of Skiatook in Osage County, Oklahoma.
+The project serves the purposes of floodcontrol, water quality improvement, municipal and industrial water supply, recreation, and fish and wildlife management.
 The total cost of the project was approximately $120 million.
-It was completed in 1984.

-Elevated 714.0 ft above sea level, the lake has a surface area of about 10,500 acre and 160 mi of shoreline.
+It was completed in 1984, and the lake elevated 714.0 feet (217.6 m) above sea level-has a surface area of about 10,500 acres (42 km^{2}) and 160 miles (260 km) of shoreline.
+Approximately 8,000 acres around the lake are open for public hunting.

+Historical local sources describe significant public debate prior to its construction.
+According to community accounts, the Osage Indian Tribe and local oil and gas producers raised concerns in the 1960s about the impact the lake would have on active leases and properties in the Hominy Creek floodplain.
+Another proposal was the Candy Creek Lake project and it was abandoned after tribal opposition, which cleared the way for Skiatook Lake to be complete.
+Construction continued through the 1970s, and the lake was finally filled and dedicated in October 1984.

+Skiatook lake today has eight public boat launching ramps, seven courtesy docks, three designated camping areas, two picnic areas, one group shelter, two public swimming beaches, and one public concession area.
+The U.S. Army corps of engineers maintains a lake management office near the west end of the dam.

+The Skiatook Lake Association was formed shortly after the lake's completion in 1985.
+Its primary focus has been to promote lake related activities and improve the lake and surrounding areas.
+The association hosts an annual Fourth of July celebration, which draws several thousand visitors to the area.